2020-21 Annual Report

-Neighborhood Housing Services of New Haven strengthens neighborhoods by developing affordable housing and increasing homeownership opportunities; providing homebuyer education and financial coaching; making homes safe, beautiful and energy-efficient; and working to improve the perceptions of the neighborhoods in which we are working by helping residents take charge of their communities.
+Neighborhood Housing Services of New Haven strengthens neighborhoods by developing affordable housing and increasing homeownership opportunities; providing homebuyer education and financial coaching; making homes safe, beautiful and energy efficient; and working to improve the perceptions of the neighborhoods in which we are working by helping residents take charge of their communities.

-Message from Executive Director & Board President
+Message from our Executive Director & Board President

 Affordable Real Estate Development